-- Student Training: Student prevention should be administered in a regular, relevant class setting, such as a health course or teen development class with a curriculum that focuses on warning signs, protective factors, available community mental health services, and astrong message of hope, with the purpose of helping students identify classmates or themselves to prevent suicide.
+- Student Training: Student prevention should be administered in a regular and relevant class setting.
+This could be something such as a health course or teen development class, with a curriculum that focuses on warning signs, protective factors, available community mental health services, and a strong message of hope.
+The purpose should be to help students identify classmates or themselves to prevent suicide.

 - Do not present students with curriculum until school personnel, parents, and community mental health providers are on board as gatekeepers and support is available for those presenting with suicide ideation.